TeeronHT/pedagogy/README.md

 - **Preview the site:** `npm run dev` then visit `http://localhost:3000` to see the seeded posts rendered.
 - **Stop Docker when done:** `docker stop pedagogy-postgres` (and `docker rm pedagogy-postgres` if you want a clean slate next time).

+### API surface (read-only for now)

+- `GET /api/posts` – returns the same `GardenPost` payload rendered on the homepage (title, excerpt, hero image, tags, author info, publishedAt, readTime).
+- `GET /api/tags` – list of tags with post counts (useful for filters/trending sections).

+Both endpoints are unauthenticated, purely for read operations so the personal site or other consumers can fetch content without touching Prisma directly.

+### Contributor dashboard (work in progress)

+- `/dashboard` – server-rendered table showing every post’s title, status, author, and last updated timestamp.
+Edit/Delete buttons are present as disabled placeholders; we’ll wire them up after auth + mutations land.
+This is the foundation for the internal CMS experience.

 ---

 ## DIY Implementation Roadmap